megbrimef/urso-examples/README.md

 10) in template.js you can put objects you want to create into this.objects.
 I've created button named 'exampleButton' and text 'exampleText'

-11) you can get instance of another class via this.getInstance(), with path or name setted in _info.js as argument.
+11) you can get constructor of another class via Urso.getByPath(), with path as argument.
 In our case we've stored text into config.js inside exampleComponent

 12) launch game.
 Pressing the button you'll see result